Internet Assigned Numbers Authority: Domain names

 IANA operates the int registry for international treaty organizations, the arpa zone for Internet infrastructure purposes, including reverse DNS service, and other critical zones such as root-servers.

 Protocol assignments

+IANA maintains protocol registries in tables of protocols and their parameters and coordinates registration of protocols.
+As of 2015 there were over 2,800 registries and subregistries.

 Time zone database

 The IANA time zone database holds the time zone differences and rules for the various regions of the world and allows this information to be mirrored and used by computers and other electronic devices to maintain proper configuration for timekeeping.

 IANA assumed responsibility for the database on October 16, 2011, after the Astrolabe, Inc. v.
 Olson et al. decision caused the shutdown of the FTP server which had previously been the primary source of the database.

 Language subtag registry

 The IANA Language Subtag Registry was defined by IETF RFC5646 and maintained by IANA.